Jerry Garcia Amp Settings – How to Get His Guitar Tone Easily!

 Jerry’s Guitars

 Unfortunately, getting the same guitar used by Jerry Garcia is quite literally impossible.
-Jerry played custom-built guitars that are truly one of a kind.
+Particularly in later years, Jerry played custom-built guitars that are truly one of a kind.

 His main guitar was one built by Doug Irwin.
 It used custom wound single coil pickups as well.